Engee documentation

 learning_rate = Коэффициент_скорости_обучения;

-Let us create a neural network with two inputs, two intermediate states (of size 20 and 5) and one output.
-It is important that the neural network output has a linear activation function.
+Let's create a neural network with two inputs, two intermediate states (sizes 20 and 5) and one output.
+It is important that the output of the neural network has a linear activation function.

 In [ ]: